 Proteins

-- Fish: Salmon or white fish like cod are ideal for a quick cook time.
+- Fish: Salmon or cod cook quick.

 Vegetables